yousif-zues-wm/temperature_converter/readme.md

   Kelvin: CONVERTED_TEMP K
   ```

+Feel free to turn to your tablemates for help!

 ### Bonus

-Use conditionals so that your program only prints out the converted temperatures for one starting value.
+Use conditionals (e.g., `if-else` statement, `switch` statement) so that your program only prints out the converted temperatures for one starting value.

+The starting temperature should be determined by a 'whichTemp' variable that you instantiate at the beginning of the program, and will contain a value of either "f" (Fahrenheit), "c" (Celsius) or "k" (Kelvin).

 ## PART 2